-The Cultural Centre inside Markaz Knowledge City is a monumental project under construction and is soon to be open.
+The Cultural Centre inside Jamia Markaz is a monumental project under construction and is soon to be open.
 One of the most gigantic projects in India, it is spread over an area of 5 acres.
 The cultural centre never fails to impress you with its intelligent design, wonderful decor and core architecture.
 It has been moulded by blending nature and architecture to ensure a unique and enjoyable environment.

 The cultural centre was designed by attempting to capture the core of French and Persian architecture.
 Bringing classical Islamic architecture to a summit of refinement, and providing all the contemporary commodities of Indian architecture, it is an exemplary example of Indo-Islamic architecture in the 21st century.
 The cultural centre proved to be a huge project with a project completion time of around 5 years and an estimated cost of 12.7 million U.S. dollars.